Enabling Validation for Robust Few-Shot Recognition: Details of Compared Methods

-\item \textbf{Adapter Learning} methods adapt VLM by learning more parameters on top of the visual and text encoders.
+\item \textbf{Adapter Learning} methods adapt VLM by introducing lightweight trainable modules while keeping the backbone frozen.
 Tip-Adapter~\cite{zhang2022tip} implements a key-value cache mechanism derived from few-shot training examples.
 CLIP-Adapter~\cite{gao2023clip} introduces an adapter consisting of two linear layers.
 TaskRes~\cite{yu2023task} learns a target task classifier by optimizing a set of task-specific residual parameters.
 DMN-ZS~\cite{zhang2024dual} proposes dual memory networks to preserve knowledge of few-shot training data and testing data.
+LoRA~\cite{hu2022lora} adapts the large language model by incorporating learnable low-rank matrices into model weights.
+Following the implementation of~\cite{zanella2024low}, we apply LoRA specifically to the vision encoder of VLM.

 \item \textbf{Linear Probing} methods adapt pretrained VLM by training a linear classifier on the frozen visual encoder.
-LP w/ WiSE-FT~\cite{wortsman2022robust} employs weight-space ensembling, combining classifier weights with the pretrained model (We use an interpolation factor of 0.5 in our experiment).
+LP w/ WiSE-FT~\cite{wortsman2022robust} employs weight-space ensembling, combining classifier weights with the pretrained model.
+We use an interpolation factor of 0.5 in our experiment.
 CMLP~\cite{lin2023multimodality} leverages multimodal examples as additional training examples.
 LP w/ LCA~\cite{shi2024lca} introduces WordNet class hierarchy as the soft label.
 CLAP~\cite{clap24} introduces class-adaptive penalty terms during classifier training.

 \item \textbf{Finetuning} methods adapt VLM by updating all parameters for downstream tasks.
-Standard finetuning method only finetunes the visual encoder with cross entropy loss, while FLYP~\cite{goyal2023finetune} finetunes both visual and textual encoders using contrastive loss.
+Standard finetuning method only finetunes the visual encoder with cross entropy loss~\cite{liu2025few}, while FLYP finetunes both visual and textual encoders with contrastive loss~\cite{goyal2023finetune}.
 SWAT~\cite{liu2025few} proposes a two-stage method with retrieval augmentation for few-shot learning. \end{itemize}

-To evaluate the performance stability of both baseline and proposed methods, we conduct three runs with different few-shot training data splits and compute the mean accuracy and standard deviations.
-Results in Table~\ref{tab:random_seed} demonstrate that our methods exhibit low variance and hence better stability.